Jiaying-Wu/DataScience-Run4/Course/README.md

 -   `C1S2_19.Rmd`: R mardown for Exercise in Course 1 Section 2.19

 -   `C1S2_20.Rmd`: R mardown for Exercise in Course 1 Section 2.20

+-   `C1S2_22.Rmd`: R mardown for Exercise in Course 1 Section 2.22

+-   `C1S2_24.Rmd`: R mardown for Exercise in Course 1 Section 2.24